 Roofing Materials for Different Roof Pitches

 - Mansard roofs have a very high pitch.
 It is recommended not to install asphalt shingles on these roofs.
 Asphalt shingles are heavy and will start sliding off.
-While these roofs are not as common, we suggest cedar shake shingles and synthetic shingles for them.
+While these roofs are not as standard, we suggest cedar shake shingles and synthetic shingles for them.